Battle of Plassey: Death of Mir Madan Khan

-After three hours, there had been no substantial progress and the positions of both sides had not changed.
+After three hours, there had been no substantial progress, and the positions of both sides had not changed.
 Clive called a meeting of his staff to discuss the way ahead.
 It was concluded that the present position would be maintained till after nightfall, and an attack on the Nawab's camp should be attempted at midnight.
 Soon after the conference, a heavy rainstorm occurred.
 The British used tarpaulins to protect their ammunition, while the Nawab's army took no such precautions.
-As a result, their gunpowder got drenched and their rate of fire slackened, while Clive's artillery kept up a continuous fire.
+As a result, their gunpowder got drenched, and their rate of fire slackened, while Clive's artillery kept up a continuous fire.
 As the rain began to subside, Mir Madan Khan, assuming that the British guns were rendered ineffective by the rain, led his cavalry to a charge.
 However, the British countered the charge with heavy grapeshot, mortally wounding Mir Madan Khan and driving back his men.

-Siraj had remained in his tent throughout the cannonade surrounded by attendants and officers assuring him of victory.
-When he heard that Mir Madan was mortally wounded, he was deeply disturbed and attempted reconciliation with Mir Jafar, flinging his turban to the ground, entreating him to defend it.
+Siraj had remained in his tent throughout the cannonade, surrounded by attendants and officers assuring him of victory.
+When he heard that Mir Madan was mortally wounded, he was deeply disturbed and attempted reconciliation with Mir Jafar, flinging his turban to the ground, and entreating him to defend it.
 Mir Jafar promised his services but immediately sent word of this encounter to Clive, urging him to push forward.
-Following Mir Jafar's exit from the Nawab's tent, Rai Durlabh urged Siraj to withdraw his army behind the entrenchment and advised him to return to Murshidabad leaving the battle to his generals.
+Following Mir Jafar's exit from the Nawab's tent, Rai Durlabh urged Siraj to withdraw his army behind the entrenchment and advised him to return to Murshidabad, leaving the battle to his generals.
 Siraj complied with this advice and ordered the troops under Mohan Lal to retreat behind the entrenchment.
-He then mounted a camel and accompanied by 2,000 horsemen set out for Murshidabad.
+He then mounted a camel and, accompanied by 2,000 horsemen, set out for Murshidabad.